Why Super Micro Computer Stock Is Skyrocketing Today

-Super Micro Computer (NASDAQ: SMCI) stock is posting another day of big gains in Friday's trading.
-The server specialist's share price was up 9.5% as of 1:40 p.m.
-ET and had been up as much as 12.3% earlier today.
+Super Micro Computer (NASDAQ: SMCI) stock is surging again Tuesday.
+The company's share price was up 11.8% as of 1:30 p.m.
+ET and had been up as much as 15.4% earlier in the daily session.

+The deadline for filing Supermicro's delayed 10-K report is now one week away, and investors are betting that the annual results filing will arrive without any major problems.
+The server specialist's share price is now up roughly 73.5% over the last month.

 Where to invest $1,000 right now?
 Our analyst team just revealed what they believe are the 10 best stocks to buy right now.
 Learn More »